Legal advice for your settlement agreement

-If negotiations are unsuccessful and you do not sign the agreement, you may or may not have grounds to bring a claim against your employer in an Employment Tribunal.
-It is important to remember that there is a strict time limit of three months less one day from the date of termination/last act of discrimination to do this, and any ‘off the record’ discussions regarding the agreement usually cannot be referred to in the legal proceedings.
+If negotiations are unsuccessful and you decide not to sign the settlement agreement, you may have grounds to bring a claim against your employer/former employer in an Employment Tribunal.
+It is important to remember that there are strict time limits for bringing Employment Tribunal claims (generally, three months less one day from the date of termination/act of discrimination).

-In order for the settlement agreement to be legally binding on both parties, you must obtain independent legal advice on the contents.
+In order for a settlement agreement to be legally binding on both parties, you must obtain independent legal advice on the contents.
 At Nelsons, we will: